AP-HLine-3D/HLine3D/README.md

 low cost photo tripod

 The intent of this Project is to provide directions to fabricate a Student level 21cm Hydrogen Line Radio Telescope able to be fully constructed with hand tools.
+This antenna as excellent performance.

+Additionally, Software has been designed to Process   IF_Avg *.txt files by  Correcting the for drift , Normalizing them to Cold Sky  Converting the spectra to a logarithmic dB scale and Processing the files into *.csv Formats  compatible with Rinearn 2D and 2D Graphics packages